elephantscale/HI-labs/hadoop-dev/hive/billing/README.txt

 === STEP 4) Load data into billing table
-(if you have billing data already in your billing/in  directory, you can skip this)
+(if you have billing data already in your billing/in  directory, you can skip this step)
     $  hdfs  dfs -mkdir  <your name>/billing/in

 generate data
     $  python ../../../data/billing-data/gen-billing-data.py

 upload data into HDFS
     $  hdfs  dfs -put   billing*.log     <you name>/billing/in/

 == STEP 5) lets count the number of rows in the table